Ocean Master: Justice League: Throne of Atlantis

 During the 2012 "Throne of Atlantis" storyline, someone sabotages an aircraft carrier and provokes it into attacking Atlantis.
 Believing to be under attack from the surface, Orm leads Atlantean soldiers to invade the carrier and then wage war on the surface.
 Orm arrives in Boston, attacking seafarers and asking for his brother, Aquaman.
 Aquaman confronts Orm and attempts to talk sense to him, but they are interrupted by the Justice League without warning.
 Aquaman defends his brother, refusing to have him face extradition.
 Attacked on multiple fronts, Orm electrocutes then imprisons the Justice League within water cocoons.
 He sends the Justice League to the abyssal plain, while he attempts to sink the city of Boston.
 While Orm and his Atlantean soldiers plant bombs in an attempt to sink the city and face off against the superheroes that Cyborg called in as reserves, they are attacked by a race of sea creatures known as the Trench.
 After the Justice League escape from the abyssal plain, Aquaman realizes Orm is not using the relic scepter to sink the city.
 Since the Trench can only be commanded with the relic scepter, someone else must be using it to manipulate the Atlantean war.
 The mastermind is revealed to be Vulko.
 The Justice League arrive to battle both the Atlanteans and the Trench, while Aquaman attacks his brother and tries to convince him that Vulko is responsible for the Atlantean war.
 However, Orm refuses to listen, believing that Aquaman has been corrupted by the surface world.
 The Justice League manage to dispose of all the bomb detonators in Boston, but Orm tries to use his control helmet to summon a tidal wave.
 Mera's power turns the wave to hard water to stop it.
 Orm is defeated by Aquaman, who reclaims the throne and takes command of the deceived Atlantean soldiers.
 The Trench are returned home and Vulko is taken in for an Atlantean trial.
 However, Orm is remanded to Belle Reve for his crimes after abdicating the throne and losing political immunity in the process.
 As he is taken away, Aquaman apologizes to his brother.

-Afterwards, the renegade Atlantean, Murk, makes plans to break Orm - now known by the media as the "Ocean Master" (a name he despises) - out of Belle Reve.
+Murk, a renegade Atlantean, makes plans to break Orm - now known by the media as the "Ocean Master" (a name he despises) - out of Belle Reve.
 While in prison, Orm is advised by his lawyer that he must plead guilty to the criminal charges against him.
 Murk and other Atlanteans arrive to free Orm, but return home when they receive a message that Atlantis is under attack.